arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 04/28/2020 21:30 (UTC)`.
+The last change was detected on `Wednesday 04/29/2020 00:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code